 You think getting married will solve your loneliness.
-You think getting married will suddenly motivate you into becoming this domestic goddess, brimming with ambition to sort your life out, get a supermodel body, chase after your dreams and live happily ever after.
+You think getting married will suddenly motivate you into becoming this domestic angel, brimming with ambition to sort your life out, get a supermodel body, chase after your dreams and live happily ever after.

 Marriage might change you for the first few months.
 But eventually your old habits and characteristics will creep back in.